Academic Tutoring & Support

 RISING STARS Summer Bridge

 For 8th grade students rising into the 9th grade who are interested in making friends, having fun, and making the transition to high school smooth.

-We provide opportunities for students to participate in water sports, biking, hiking, career exploration, college tours, art classes and more!
-Visit the Rising Stars page for photos of all our excursions.
+We provide opportunities for students to meet True North staff and volunteers, engage with their peers from other schools and participate in both in-school and out of-school activities leading up to high school.
+Check out the Rising Stars page for photos of all our excursions.

 Community Service Learning

-True North participants are encouraged to give back to their community.
+True North participants are encouraged to give back to their community with their time and talents.